Johann von Kielmansegg

-Family

-Johann Adolf Graf von Kielmansegg was the youngest of three children of Johann Adolf von Kielmansegg (1864 - 1907) and his wife Eva Mathilde (1868 - 1953).
-His two sisters Ilse and Anna both quickly married into noble families.

 Military career

-Kielmansegg joined the German Army on 7 April 1926 after his time in cadet school in Rosleben and served as a cavalry officer in the 16th Cavalry Regiment in Hofgeismar, Langensalza and Erfurt.
+Johann Adolf Graf von Kielmansegg joined the German Army on 7 April 1926 after his time in cadet school in Rosleben and served as a cavalry officer in the 16th Cavalry Regiment in Hofgeismar, Langensalza and Erfurt.
 In 1930 he was promoted to lieutenant, and in 1937, to captain.
 From October 1937 to August 1939 he received General Staff training at the Prussian Military Academy in Berlin.

 During the Second World War Kielmansegg served in various divisions, staff regiments and fronts in Poland, France and Russia.
 From 1942 to 1944 he served as General Staff officer to the High Command of the Wehrmacht (OKW).
 On 1 May 1944, he was promoted to colonel.
 Several months later, he was arrested by the Gestapo for being a co-conspirator of the 20 July plot, but released on 23 October 1944 for a lack of evidence.
 He later said:

 The plotters set a good example to the army, because these men put their lives on the line against the dictator.